Award-winning Licensed Insolvency Trustees Sands & Associates answer commonly-asked questions about debt help in BC.

 - A Consumer Proposal works by consolidating and reducing your debts into one legal debt settlement and stopping all future interest.
 The amount of debt that needs to be repaid to settle the debts is normally substantially reduced as part of the settlement.
 It’s common that proposals offer approximately 30% repayment of total debts outstanding over a period of 2-4 years, though each circumstance is unique.

 - Your credit history will reflect that a Consumer Proposal was filed for three years after the date your proposal is finished, or six years after your Consumer Proposal started – whichever is soonest.

 - Credit Counselling programs provided by non-profit and for-profit credit counsellors consolidate eligible debts into a plan and halt accumulating interest; the consolidated debts are then repaid in full.
 Note that not all creditors will accept Credit Counselling plans and this includes every debt owing to Government.
 If you have Government debt those creditors would need to be paid separately and in addition to those in the Credit Counselling program.

-- A Credit Counselling debt management program reflects the same as a Consumer Proposal and will appear on your credit history for three years from the date your program is finished, or six years after you defaulted on your accounts – whichever is soonest.
+- A Credit Counselling debt management program reflects similarly to a Consumer Proposal and will appear on your credit history for two years from the date your program is finished, or six years after you defaulted on your accounts – whichever is soonest.

 Personal Bankruptcy – 6-Year Impact | Only Available Through: Licensed Insolvency Trustee

 - Filing a personal bankruptcy will effectively eliminate virtually all your debts.
 In most bankruptcies there is no set amount of repayment based on the amount of the debts; amounts you are required to pay are driven solely by your income and family situation.

 - In BC, a personal bankruptcy will be reflected on your credit history for six years from the date you were discharged (released) from the bankruptcy.